fortellerq/notes/proxmox.md

 Yes, you can run XP and Vista, and even Windows 98 on unsupported motherboards and CPUs (*).
 I'm running XP and Vista on my modern machine via Proxmox, with full GPU acceleration.
 And I'm running regular full backups and uploading them straight to the cloud, **all while the VMs are running**.
 How cool is that?

 (*) _Provided that the OS runs on a generation of x86 CPUs that KVM supports.
-KVM is the open source virtualisation software that Proxmox uses under the hood.
+KVM is the open-source virtualisation software that Proxmox uses under the hood.
 At the moment, KVM should support all the way back to DOS, even though Proxmox only lists Windows 2000 minimum._

 Why Proxmox?
-Because it is Linux, free and open source, and has a huge community.
+Because it is Linux, free and open-source, and has a huge community.

+There is a big catch.
+Type 1 hypervisors such as Proxmox have a very steep learning curve, it is not for the faint of heart.
+For instance, Proxmox doesn't come with a desktop environment, and you need another computer to use its web interface.

 ## Pre-requisites
 ### Hardware
-In order for any of this to work well, your motherboard and CPU need to support hardware isolation which is called **IOMMU groupings**.
+For any of this to work well, your motherboard and CPU need to support hardware isolation which is called **IOMMU groupings**.
 I believe this technology is called VT-d in most motherboard BIOS.
 But just supporting and turning on VT-d is not enough. the motherboard's IOMMU groupings need to be separated enough.

 In layman's terms, this means the motherboard can allow some important hardware components (such as each PCI/PCIe slot) to be individually isolated and passed through to a Proxmox virtual machine.
 Without proper IOMMU groupings, hardware passthrough might be extremely painful or even impossible.

-This is why if you want a machine to run Proxmox or any other type 1 hypervisor with hardware pass through, you should build a machine around that requirement.
+This is why if you want a machine to run Proxmox or any other type 1 hypervisor with hardware pass-through, you should build a machine around that requirement.
 I believe that server motherboards will more likely satisfy this requirement, consumer motherboards will likely be hit or miss.

 My modern machine has decent IOMMU groupings but not great.
 It has 3 long PCIe slots, 2 of which are separately grouped, which means I can pass through 2 GPUs to 2 different VMs.
-It has 3 PCIe x1 slots, but 2 out of 3 are disabled if one of the long PCIe slots mentioned above are occupied.
-This means I can have 1 main GPU for modern games, 1 retro GPU for XP/Vista, and 1 PCIe x1 slot for a sound card or whichever PCIe device.
+It has 3 PCIe x1 slots, but 2 out of 3 are disabled if one of the long PCIe slots mentioned above is occupied.
+This means I can have 1 main GPU for modern games, 1 retro GPU for XP/Vista, and 1 PCIe x1 slot for a sound card or whichever PCIe device (Note that my Sound Blaster XFi doesn't work on XP VMs for some strange reason).

 Next, the GPU needs to support the OS.
 This means we need a GPU from the era that has drivers for the specific OS we need.
 For example:
 - Nvidia FX 5500 for Windows 98
 - Nvidia GTX 750 Ti for Windows XP

 For consumer Nvidia cards on Windows XP up to Windows 7, there is an issue with official drivers which disables itself when it detects that we are running in a VM.
-The affected drivers are roughly from version 337.88, 340.52 and above.
+The affected drivers are roughly from versions 337.88, 340.52 and above.
 To get pass this issue, we need to put this to our vm arguments `-cpu host,kvm=off`.
 I've verified that this works for driver version 337.88 and 340.52.
 For newer drivers, we apparently need to disable some kvm optimisations, which will tank performance so I'm not very interested.

 Professional Nvidia (i.e. Quadro) and AMD cards do not have this issue.